Jayamma Panchayathi: Plot

-The first person rejects to give money to Jayamma who is the elder brother of her husband and due to family disputes, he keeps no tie with jayamma family and rejects to help jayamma.
+The first person rejects to give money to Jayamma who is the elder brother of her husband and due to family disputes, he keeps no tie with the Jayamma family and rejects to help Jayamma.
 The second person is the villager whose kid had fallen sick and the villagers believe it is the work of a black magic guy who is mute and uneducated and always roams in the forest learning black magic tricks.
-Since his kid is fallen sick and serious he refuses to gift money to jayamma and asks the council to throw the black magic guy in the village.
+Since his kid is fallen sick and serious he refuses to gift money to Jayamma and asks the council to throw the black magic guy in the village.
 But later it is revealed that the black magic guy is an ayurvedic practitioner and the kid who fell sick is his best friend to make the kid well he is roaming in the forest to find the medicine.
 Due to his medicine, the kid gets well soon and the villagers apologise to Jayamma and give her money.
 The priest said he will give money to Jayamma once he is married but at that moment it is revealed that the girl he loves belongs to a lower caste and the village head throws the family out of the village.
-Later they realize their mistake and allow the priest to get married to his lover.
+Later they realize their mistake and allow the priest to marry his lover.

 The boy who roams around Pushpa is thrown out of the house as he used up the money buying anklets so Pushpa hides the boy in their attic.
-Later both of them get caught by jayamma and run into the forest and get captured by naxals.
+Later both of them are caught by Jayamma and run into the forest and are captured by naxals.
 Jayamma rescues them and warns the boy to stay away from her daughter.
 The father of the boy thanks her and helps her with money.
-Jayamma's brother-in-law passes away with the same disease as his brother, her sister-in-law closes the enmity between the families by helping Jayamma.
+Jayamma's brother-in-law passes away with the same disease as his brother, her sister-in-law ends the enmity between the families by helping Jayamma.